Azure-Samples/Azure-MachineLearning-DataScience/Misc/SQLDW/machine-learning-data-science-process-sqldw-walkthrough.md

 	OR    (pickup_longitude = '0' AND pickup_latitude = '0')
 	OR    (dropoff_longitude = '0' AND dropoff_latitude = '0'))

-#### Exploration: Tipped vs. Not Tipped Trips distribution
+### Exploration: Tipped vs. Not Tipped Trips distribution

-This example finds the number of trips that were tipped vs. not tipped in a given time period (or in the full dataset if covering the full year).
+This example finds the number of trips that were tipped vs. the number that were not tipped in a specified time period (or in the full dataset if covering the full year).
 This distribution reflects the binary label distribution to be later used for binary classification modeling.

 	SELECT tipped, COUNT(*) AS tip_freq FROM (
 	  SELECT CASE WHEN (tip_amount > 0) THEN 1 ELSE 0 END AS tipped, tip_amount